 Speed: Hypervisors create virtual machines instantly, making it easier to allocate resources for dynamic workloads while providing higher peak performance.

 Cost: Hypervisors enable cost and energy efficiencies as several virtual machines run on one physical machine.

-Auto virtualization, achieved with automotive hypervisors, is used to model futuristic in-vehicle electrical architecture, infotainment systems, and digital cockpit applications.
+Automotive virtualization, achieved with automotive hypervisors, is used to model futuristic in-vehicle electrical architecture, infotainment systems, and digital cockpit applications.
 It can also provide integrated disaster recovery and application provisioning options.

 Virtual machines can support legacy applications, which reduces the cost of migrating to new OSs for OEMs.
 In addition, hypervisor-based virtualization solutions are highly flexible and relatively inexpensive compared to hardware realizations.

 The rising implementation of integrated systems and embedded hypervisors in automotive also increases the need for security and compliance constraints.
 Running different OSs with a hypervisor can lead to security threats and the possibility of one program interfering with another.

 OEMs must live up to international functional safety standards and regulations such as ISO 26262 and IEC 61508 which define vehicle automation design and development and risk assessments.
 In many ways, auto virtualization reduces security threats as it isolates different runtime environments and prevents the exposure of sensitive information in case of a malfunction.

 Check Out Our Other Ultimate Guides